Church of England clergy should have the freedom to bless and marry same-sex couples, says Bishop of Oxford.

 - The Guardian view on LGBT+ Anglicans: finally grounds for hope? – Guardian editorial, 7 November

-Does everyone agree with the Bishop of Oxford?
+Does everyone agree with the Bishop of Oxford's essay?

 Living in Love and Faith is a three-year process of study and discernment about human identity, sexuality, relationships and marriage involving every diocese of the Church of England.
 The essay Together in Love and Faith is Bishop Steven Croft’s response to the Church of England’s Living in Love and Faith process.